hideyukiinada/od/README.md

 I did a search on the internet and found out that the script was moved to the directory called legacy.

 I tweaked the train.py to do the following:
+??? (to be updated)

+I stopped training at 30956 step with loss = 0.0803 The last step took 0.233 sec/step.

 # References
 [1] Priyanka Kochhar, Building a Toy Detector with Tensorflow Object Detection API, https://www.kdnuggets.com/2018/02/building-toy-detector-tensorflow-object-detection-api.html